catapracts/ExerciseProject/README.md

   To make a Android App and code using Kotlin
 - certificate
   To make a Program for certificate test
+- Quantum_Computing
+  To make a Program for Quantum Circuit with Qiskit & Python

 3. Plan
 - Update(later)